-Prior to the Vendor performing the work pursuant to the Contract, the JEA Project Manager should hold a project kickoff meeting with the Vendor to review the Contract requirements.
+Prior to the Vendor performing the work pursuant to the Contract, the JEA Project Manager and Category Manager should hold a project kickoff meeting with the Vendor to review the Contract requirements.

 During the term of the Contract, the JEA Project Manager should maintain a record of all changes and correspondence related to the Contract and should coordinate with the Manager of Procurement Contracts Administration and the Procurement Category Manager as necessary to obtain any approvals required for changes made to the Contract and to resolve any concerns.

 The JEA Project Manager should also periodically review the Vendor's performance in accordance with JEA's Vendor Performance Program.
+The Manager, Procurement Contracts Admin. manages Vendor Performance Program and the iRisk portal where the vendor scorecards are housed.